Illustrating a Children’s Picture Book

 Students who would like to gain further written feedback from a CBC editor on their final illustrations may do so by sending them to the CBC team within 3 months of the end of the course, and on payment of a further £100 fee (full information about this extra feedback service will be given to students during the course)

-Discovery: Studying the market and learning from the work of other illustrators
+Studying the market and learning from the work of other illustrators

-How to find inspiration and develop ideas
+How to find inspiration and develop ideas for your picture book

-Creating characters and settings
+Creating memorable characters and settings for your story

-Technique: pencil drawing, painting, digital work and exploring other media
+Pencil drawing, painting, digital work and exploring other media

-Planning your story and spreads – thumbnail sketches and preliminary drawings
+Plan your story and spreads – thumbnail sketches and preliminary drawings

-Next steps: professional development, working on your final illustrations, creating a portfolio, and how to approach publishers & agents
+Professional development, working on your final illustrations, creating a portfolio, and how to approach publishers & agents